 - Excellent academic and personal expression skills

-April 1-15: The Leadership Admissions Team will review and score all applicant materials.
-Writing will be assessed using the following questions:
+- The Leadership Admissions Team will review and score all applicant materials.

-April 16-30: Selected applicants will receive email instructions to complete a video response to six questions related to theory, research and practice.
-The response video should highlight the applicant’s content specialization, ethical decision making and the applicant’s problem of practice.
-Videos will be submitted through a Lindenwood University Admissions link no later than April 30.
+- Selected applicants will receive email instructions to complete a video response to six questions related to theory, research and practice.

-May 1-15: Members of the Leadership Admissions Team will score the applicant’s video response for clarity and content.
+- Members of the Leadership Admissions Team scores the applicant’s video response for clarity and content.

 - Applicants offered admission will receive letters of acceptance with a link to complete the Leadership Ed.D. onboarding no later than July 15.